relust/home-assistant-voice-custom-responses/README.md

 - Home Assistant 2024.12.0 or newer
 - A voice assistant [configured in HA](https://my.home-assistant.io/redirect/voice_assistants/) with STT and TTS in a language of your choice
 - ESPHome  2024.12.2 or newer

+  ## Instructions
+- Pair the Home Assistant Voice satellite with Home Assistant via Improv BLE using the Home Assistant application on your mobile phone with bluetooth enabled and add it to the EspHome integration.
+- In the EspHome integration from the Settings/Devices&services tab, press the `CONFIGURE` button on the paired satellite and check the box `Allow the device to perform Home Assistant actions`.